 “Younger people are willing to trade off living in a crowded, bustling city for having more space at home.
 Many of these Heartland places are also much closer to their hometowns, too, enabling a tighter intergenerational connection which is more valued among younger adults today than with Gen X.” Jill Ann Harrison, Associate Professor and Director of Graduate Studies, Department of Sociology, University of Oregon.

 Greenville, NC places first in the ranking, having seen the sharpest spike in apartment applications submitted by this generation in 2020, 84%.
-This small town of less than 100,000 residents, the only college town in this ranking, has established itself as a great community to live in and to launch a career.
+This small town of fewer than 100,000 residents, the only college town in this ranking, has established itself as a great community to live in and to launch a career.

 The cities of Little Rock and North Little Rock, AR, with a combined population of around 260,000, take up the second and third place as the trendiest locations for Gen Z renters.
 This area doesn’t lack in opportunities nor in hospitality, making for an attractive and affordable place to live in, with an average apartment rent around $800.
 Norfolk, VA and Lake Charles, LA round up the top 5.

 Even the largest cities in the ranking are in fact mid-sized vibrant Midwestern cities that feel like home for many young adults: Minneapolis, MN (population 420k), ranked 11th, St. Louis, MO (population 308K) ranked 16th and Columbus, OH (population 880K), ranked 20th.